 It’s very important to stay focused, so you may want to close your eyes for this meditation.

-Bring the experience of the sensations in your heart center to the forefront of awareness by breathing deeply into and around that area with each inhalation.
+Bring the sensations in your heart center to the forefront of awareness by breathing deeply into and around that area with each inhalation.
 Feel aware of both internal and external sensations.

 3. Practice being still, being in the NOW, being in the present moment.

-Being in the now means to empty your mind of all thought and put your attention on the task.
-Fully focused on the process being done, concentrating on every step you’re taking, notice the sensations but not the end result.
+Being in the now means emptying your mind of all thought and putting your attention on the task.
+Fully focused on the process being done, concentrating on every step you’re taking, and noticing the sensations but not the end result.

-This is easier said than done, it’s hard to concentrate for a length time and drift off in thought or have distractions.
+This is easier said than done, it is hard to concentrate for a length of time and drift off in thought or have distractions.
 But quickly return to what you were doing and keep going.

-It is easy to forget about being in the present as we easily think about the past or our future, when this occurs and get back to the present.
+It is easy to forget about being in the present, as our minds wander, so get back to the present when this happens.

 Try this during both the day and night, this practice will become easier with time.